gardenlinux/ostree-image-builder/README.md

 This repo contains two os builder definitions.

+Builds can be parameterized to change certain default values.
+To change any of the values, create a file using the parameter name inside the feature directory.
+This might be needed in both the `ostreeRepo` and the `ostreeImage` feature.

+- `REMOTE_URL`: Hostname to use as OSTree remote, default value is `http://ostree.gardenlinux.io`
+- `OS_NAME`: OS Name (Stateroot) used for OSTree, default value is either `debian` or `gardenlinux`, change this if you want to build a custom OS
+- `REMOTE_NAME`: Name for the OSTree remote (similar to remote 'origin' in git), default value is either `debian` or `gardenlinux`, change this if you want to build a custom OS

 ### Debian

 To build the debian image yourself, run inside the `debian` directory: